Straddling the St. Marys River at the Florida/Georgia border, White Oak is a magical place helping to save rare animals.

-Making it even more alluring for some was its less known location and being off limits to the media and paparazzi-types.
-In 1999, the White Oak Plantation was the getaway for President Clinton & the former first lady, Hillary, during a tumultuous time in his presidency, the height of the Monica Lewinsky scandal (apparently timed to duck glare of the news media.)
-The former president has returned to White Oak post-presidency.
-Clinton Global Initiative planning retreats have been held at the Plantation.
+Making it even more alluring, for the famous, was its less known location and being off limits to the media and paparazzi-types.
+In 1999, the White Oak Plantation was the getaway for President Clinton & the former first lady, Hillary, during a tumultuous time in his presidency — the height of the Monica Lewinsky scandal.
+Since then, the former president has returned to White Oak post-presidency.
+Clinton Global Initiative planning retreats have been held at White Oak.

 The property also includes a golf course (now open to the public, advance tee times required), and equestrian center with 25 miles of horse trails and jumps.
 Plus tennis courts, an archery range and yacht club.
 Golfers may like to try the secluded 9-hole course with 54 teeing grounds (creating 27 holes).
 There’s also a driving range plus 10,000 SF putting green and PGA pro on site.
 To arrange tee times, call 904-225-3218.